Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 To use that code in our view file we put--> @await Component.InvokeAsync("TopBooks") Also, we can pass the data to the View Component --> @await Component.InvokeAsync("TopBooks",{data}) or @await Component.InvokeAsync("TopBooks", new{bookId=4, isSort=true})

-Also, we can use other method to render our view component on particular file by using tag helpers --> <vc: top-books></vc: top-books>
+Also, we can use other method to render our view component on particular file by using tag helpers --> <,vc: top-books></,vc: top-books> <--(remove coma)

 To use this option, you need to add -->
 @addTagHelper *, Project*MVC_BookShop2